Lagging Medicaid reimbursement rates can cause devastating results to residents, staff, and anyone needing healthcare in NYS. Help us advocate today!

 “Across the country, almost 690 nursing homes have shut their doors since 2020, according to the Centers for Medicare & Medicaid Services (CMS).
 The American Health Care Association, an industry trade group, expects the number to keep ticking up in the coming years, because of a combination of rising labor costs, falling enrollments and government reimbursements that fall far short of paying the bills…”

-Congress is currently considering many issues that affect the lives of seniors and their service providers.
-We need your help to make sure Congress hears how their actions impact you.
-Please take a moment to contact your representatives and make your voice heard.
+Congress considers many issues that affect the lives of seniors and their service providers.
+We need your help to make sure lawmakers hear how their actions impact you.
 Take action today…click here to learn more and contact your representative!

-Please contact Sallie Williams, Vice President of Advancement at advocacy@heritage1886.org for more information or to share your concerns.
+Please contact us at marketing@heritage1886.org for more information or to share your concerns.

 SKILLED NURSING/NURSING HOMES